 Revising World Bank Safeguard Policy

 The World Bank has begun a two year process to review and update its safeguard policies.
-These next generation policies should be LGBT-inclusive and prevent the LGBT community from being left behind as the World Bank strives to accomplish its missions to eradicate poverty and create more shared prosperity.
+These next generation policies should be LGBTQ-inclusive and prevent the LGBTQ community from being left behind as the World Bank strives to accomplish its missions to eradicate poverty and create more shared prosperity.

 Runaway and Homeless Youth and Trafficking Prevention Act